barnslig/rev42-recipe/README.md

 * bottle and bottle top (e.g. one of these bottle openers made from plastic)

 #### What you have to do ####
 First throw your boiled water into one pot.
-Now add the Mate (don't use too litle!) and let it brew for about seven minutes.
+Now add the Mate (don't use too little!) and let it brew for about seven minutes.
 Bring the large-meshed sieve in position and put it onto the unused pot.
 Take the pot with the Mate and flip it over above the sieve.
 Let it drain for a while.
 When it's drained, take your other herbs and let it brew for three to ten minutes (according to your herbs).
 Clean the pot you used to brew your Mate with cold water.
 Mount the sieve you just used.
 Now flip the pot above the sieve.
 Add the (cane) sugar and a squeeze of lemon to your tea, stir it and leave to cool.